 We work closely with local produce distributors to maximize the fruits and vegetables purchased from local farms.
 We also purchase from local dairies, and participate in farm to school initiatives.
 Tracking local purchases helps us to meet our Better Tomorrow Plan commitment of 20 percent local purchase by 2020.

-We recycle bottles, cans, glass, cardboard, coffee ground and fryer oil.
+We recycle bottles, cans, glass, cardboard, and fryer oil.
 We are exploring the process of coffee grounds recycling.

 Reusable To-Go Containers

 Getting your meal to go from Grand Dining Hall and Reinert To Go?
 Take part in our Reusable To-Go Container program for only $5.
 Visit your local residential dining hall today.
 To-Go Containers are available at Reinert To Go and Grand Dining Hall.

 All it takes are a few simple steps to host more sustainable catered events.
 We feature menus that are locally grown, seasonal, organic, vegetarian and/or well balanced.
 We use china serviceware whenever possible, but if necessary, we try to use compostable and/or recyclable disposableware.
 We strive to eliminate bottled beverages when possible by replacing them with pitchers of drinks and reusable glassware.

 One specific example of a healthy choice we provide that is good for both you and the planet is with the seafood offered on your campus.
 Your Sodexo team is committed to sourcing 100 percent of our contracted seafood from sustainable sources.
 We are working with our suppliers and distribution partners to phase out seafood that is not certified by either the Marine Stewardship Council or the Global Aquaculture Alliance's Best Aquaculture Practices Program.
 We are pleased that we were able to increase how much we spend on sustainable seafood significantly in both the United States and Canada.